softwaresaved/software-management-plans/README.md

 ---

-## Create Markdown, Word and OpenOffice/LibreOffice checkist templates
+## Create Markdown, Word and OpenOffice/LibreOffice checklist templates

 Create Markdown (md), Word (docx) and OpenOffice/LibreOffice (odt) checklist templates for publication online so researchers can use these in their projects.